realA10001986/Time-Circuits-Display/README.md

 #### <ins>Settings for BTTFN communication</ins>

-##### &#9193; Provide GPS speed for wireless props
+##### &#9193; Provide GPS speed to wireless props

 Many [BTTF-Network](#connecting-props-wirelessly-bttf-network-bttfn) clients can query the TCD for speed.
 "Speed" can come from various sources: GPS, [rotary encoder](#rotary-encoder), Remote Control.

 This option selects whether actual GPS speed is to be transmitted to BTTFN clients.
 If this option is checked, speed from GPS (if available) takes precedence over speed from a rotary encoder.

-If your TCD/speedo are stationary, such as in a home setup, leave this unchecked.
+If your TCD/speedo are stationary, such as in a home setup, leave this option unchecked.

 #### <ins>Settings for wired peripherals: TT-OUT (IO14) pin</ins>